Damp Survey Cost

 If your home is a little larger, for example, a 4 bedroom detached building, the average cost could take you up to £400, and something a little smaller, such as a 2 bedroom flat, may take the pricing down to around £200.

-The pricing of a bungalow home could be anything from the lower pricing to the higher, depending on the size of the building and the number of rooms.
+The pricing for a bungalow damp inspection could be anything from the lower pricing to the higher, depending on the size of the building and the number of rooms.

 The damp and timber report costs for your home largely depend on the size of the structure, and the number of rooms within it.
 Homes with more rooms and more floors will increase the pricing due to the length of the survey and the materials needed.

-Buildings such as detached homes tend to be larger than semi-detached structures and flats; therefore, these will see an increase in price.
+Buildings such as detached homes tend to be larger than semi-detached structures and flats; therefore, these will see an increase in price for the final damp survey.

 Pricing factors also depend on the location of your home.
 Homes in the south, for example, London, will be a little pricier than homes in other areas of the UK due to the cost of living being higher in these cities.